SamuelSebastianMartin/essay_processes/README.md

 # essay_processes
 There are two programmes used to streamline my marking workflow.
-Only `pdf_to_docx_essay.py` might be of any interest, but both are optimised for my university, my students and a linux system.
+Only `pdf_to_docx_essay.py` might be of any interest, but both are optimised for my university, my students and a Linux system.

 ---

 ## Converting PDF files to docx: `pdf_to_docx_essay.py`
-Despite my clear instructioins, students still submit PDF files.
+Despite my clear instructions, students still submit PDF files.
 This program:

-- lets you select the essy with a gui file-picker
+- lets you select the essay with a GUI file-picker
 - extracts the text from the PDF
 - removes all \n line-breaks`
 - does its best to put new line-breaks in the correct places